 - Download a map of the area you’ll be traveling to so you can access it anytime.
 Use the offline maps function in the Google Maps app.
 Star your hotel and a few good tourist destinations in advance.

 - Take a screenshot of a few phrases in the language of the country you’ll be visiting.
 “Please”, “thank you”, “hello”, and “goodbye” can go a long way.
 Or better yet, download an offline language pack in the Google Translate app.

 - Research how you’re going to get from the airport to your hotel.
 I don’t trust taxis.
 Ever.
 And there have been countless times that I’ve been quoted a taxi rate from the airport and replied “WHAT?!?
 That’s outrageous!!!”
 And I’m sure that I’m getting ripped off.
 Well, maybe I am but maybe I’m not, I should have done my homework.
-Also, if you’re on a budget, there may be a train or a bus that are easy and much cheaper.
+Also, if you’re on a budget, there may be a train or a bus that is much cheaper.

-- Check to see if they have Uber.
-I don’t fully support Uber’s company practices BUT they are far more cost effective (and honest) than taxis and they are slowly but surely gaining international exposure.
+- Check to see if they have Uber or Grab.
+I don’t fully support Uber’s company practices BUT they are far more cost-effective (and honest) than taxis and they are slowly but surely gaining international exposure.
 Many countries in Southeast Asia use Grab, the local version of Uber.

 - Arrive early.
-At least 2 hours early for international flights.
-1.5 hours for domestic if you’re checking a bag, 1 hour if you’re not.
+At least two hours early for international flights.
+1.5 hours for domestic if you’re checking a bag, one hour if you’re not.
 Most airlines won’t let you check your luggage 45 minutes or less from your flight internationally, 30 minutes domestically.